asheesh07/ai-symptom-checker/README.md

 **IMPORTANT**: This system is for educational and informational purposes only.
 It is not a substitute for professional medical advice, diagnosis, or treatment.
 Always consult with a qualified healthcare provider for proper medical care.

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🆘 Support

-For support or questions:

-- Check the API documentation at `http://localhost:8000/docs`
-- Review the admin dashboard at `frontend/admin.html`
-- Check the application logs for detailed error information

-## 🔄 Recent Updates

-### v1.0.0 - Advanced Features Release

-- ✅ Advanced prompting with multiple condition analysis
-- ✅ Explainability features with reasoning for each condition
-- ✅ Role-based admin panel with analytics
-- ✅ Enhanced chat-style UI with real-time interaction
-- ✅ Comprehensive metrics logging and analytics
-- ✅ Red flag detection and emergency symptom handling
-- ✅ Mobile-responsive design with conditional coloring
-- ✅ Redis-based caching and performance optimization